 A hashtag is meant for categorizing your content into different buckets using “#” symbol, essentially a type of text-based label or Meta tag which enables users to find your conversations online with ease.
 Any combination of characters led by a hash symbol makes a hashtag.
 This was first proposed by Twitter in 2007 and ever since then, it has evolved from a means of identification to having a complete tweet chat or a conversation with enormous numbers of web audience in one go.
-In this blog, I will talk about How to Use Hashtags!
+In this blog, we will talk about How to Use Hashtags towards effective marketing communication!

 Hashtags – A Communication Tool for Marketers